 - Calculator Check how much your pension pot would be worth depending on the age you start saving*:

-Age to start saving Pot at retirement
+start saving Pot at

 - Total pension pot including employer contributions, individual contributions, tax relief and investment growth.
 The pots are calculated on the basis of a full working life at average earnings and would change if earnings were higher or lower or if people take time out of the labour force.